amckewan/mcforth/docs/internals.md

+# Virtual Machine

+The Forth virtual machine is a byte-code interpreter implemented in C.

+It can be built as either a 32-bit or 64-bit executable.
+The 64-bit version does not properly implement the double-number multiply and divide functions (e.g. um/mod) but is othewise functional.
+The default is 32 bits.

 # Memory

-A cell is 4 bytes.
-Becuase we need to reference addresses in a cell we must use a 32-bit compiler.
-TODO remove this restriction through some cleverness.
+A cell is 4 or 8 bytes and matches the 32/64 bit compiler so that a cell can hold an address.

 All forth addresses are offsets from the base of memory 'm'.
 These are converted to/from abolute addresses in the engine as required.

 Since the dictionary contains no absolute addresses, it is relocatable which allows the executable to contain a copy of the dictionary.

 The return stack grows down from the top of memory.

 The data stack grows down in a separate area of memory.
 The top of the stack is cached in the variable 'top'.
-The next stack entry is S[0], then S[1], etc. The bottom of the stack (or maybe top since it groes down) is S0.
+The next stack entry is S[0], then S[1], etc.
+The bottom of the stack (or maybe top since it groes down) is S0.

-The first X cells of memory are used for variables at fixed offsets that are shared between Forth and C. Some of these are also known b the target compiler so must only be changed with caution.
+The first X cells of memory are used for variables at fixed offsets that are shared between Forth and C.
+Some of these are also known by the target compiler so must only be changed with caution.

 | offset | variable  | notes
 | -------| ----------| -----